bea03/React-Todo/README.md

   - All of your `handler` functions should live here on `<App />`.
 - `<TodoList />` receives your Todos array and iterates over the list generating a new `<Todo />` for each element in the array.
 - `<Todo />` is a component that takes in the `todo` data and displays the task to the screen.
-- `<TodoForm>` will hold your input field and your `Add Todo` and `Clear Completed` buttons.
+X `<TodoForm>` will hold your input field and your `Add Todo` and `Clear Completed` buttons.
-  - Your input field should take in user input, and allow a user to press `Enter` or click on the `Submit Button` to add a todo to your list.
+  X Your input field should take in user input, and allow a user to press `Enter` or click on the `Submit Button` to add a todo to your list.
-  - Once a todo is submitted, the Todo List should re-render and show the added todo.
+  X Once a todo is submitted, the Todo List should re-render and show the added todo.

 ---